ClintH/minirepl/README.md

 </script>
 ```

-The REPL instance has a few basic commands if needed:
+A REPL instance has a few basic commands if needed:

 ```
 r.reset();       // Reset contents, remove prompt and deactivating